 10. The key to a successful recruiting experience is setting realistic goals.
 If your athlete doesn’t have the skills or the grades to play for Notre Dame, no amount of effort in the recruiting process will make Notre Dame happen for them.
 So don’t waste your resources there – only to set yourself up for disappointment later.
 Instead, early in the process, cast your net wide.
 Seek feedback along the way that will allow you to shift and narrow your focus.
 If developmental camps are consistently telling your athlete that she is too small for a Power 5 conference, don’t waste time and money trying to get recruited there.
 Find schools in other conferences that meet some (or all) of the other criteria noted above.

 There is no such thing as a perfectly executed recruitment effort.
-Parents have a complex role in the recruiting process ranging from interested observer to performance coach to sports agent, and most of us don’t have all the skills needed to be great at everything.
+Parents have a complex role in the recruiting process ranging from interested observers to performance coaches to sports agents, and most of us don’t have all the skills needed to be great at everything.
 It can be a challenge just to know when to take off one hat and put on another.
-But despite the complexity of our role, in the big picture our impact is not nearly as important as we think it is.
+But despite the complexity of our role, in the big picture, our impact is not nearly as important as we think it is.
 Your athlete’s story has been at least ten years in the making.
-Nothing you can do at the 11th hour will change who they are as a player or a teammate.
+Nothing you can do at the 11th hour will change who you are as a player or a teammate.
 Nothing you can do will mitigate the power of luck and timing.
-So do what you can where you can, give yourself the latitude and space to make mistakes and to learn, and forgive yourself for your inevitable missteps.
+So do what you can where you can give yourself the latitude and space to make mistakes and to learn, and forgive yourself for your inevitable missteps.
 You’ve probably told your athlete a thousand times that all she can do is her best.

 That’s good advice for us parents too.

 Not That Dad